Hamunii/LC-ExampleEnemy/README.md

 ### Thunderstore Packages

 We have configured [ExampleEnemy.csproj](/Plugin/ExampleEnemy.csproj) to build a Thunderstore package to [/Plugin/Thunderstore/Packages/](/Plugin/Thunderstore/Packages/) using [tctl](https://github.com/thunderstore-io/thunderstore-cli/wiki) each time we make a release build of our mod.
-A release build can be done for example from the command line like this: `dotnet build -c release`.
+A release build can be done for example from the command-line like this: `dotnet build -c release`.
 This will use configuration options from [thunderstore.toml](/Plugin/Thunderstore/thunderstore.toml), so configure it for your own mod!
 Do note that we have not included a way to upload your mod to thunderstore via tctl in this project.

 ### Renaming The Mod